dwavesystems/dwave-ocean-sdk/getting_started.rst

 Examples
 ========

-See how Ocean tools are used with these end-to-end examples that start from simple and gradually add functionality.
+See how Ocean tools are used with these end-to-end examples.

 Beginner-Level Examples
 -----------------------